 |Total Carbohydrate 6g||2%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Chicken thighs are not only full of flavor, they're easy on the budget, especially if you choose bone-in thighs.
+Chicken thighs are not only full of flavor but also easy on the budget, especially if you choose bone-in thighs.

 - 6 to 8 chicken thighs on the bone, with skin

 - 3 cloves garlic, pressed

 - 1 teaspoon chopped, fresh rosemary or thyme

 Heat the oven to 450 degrees F. If using an iron skillet, put it in the oven to preheat.
 If using a baking pan, line with foil, lightly grease the foil, and set aside.

 Combine the pressed garlic with the salt, chopped rosemary or thyme, pepper, and olive oil.